particle-iot/docs/src/content/reference/device-cloud/api.md

 ## Devices

 Note: The connected or online state of devices is not always accurate.
 When a Wi-Fi device is unplugged, for example, it may still be listed as online when not.
-For cellular (Electron, E-Series) and mesh (Argon, Boron, Xenon) devices, the connected or online state is set to true on the first connection and never set to false again.
+For cellular (Electron, E Series) and Gen 3 (Argon, Boron, Xenon) devices, the connected or online state is set to true on the first connection and never set to false again.

 {{> api group=apiGroups.Devices}}
 ## Remote Diagnostics